DoctorMcKay/node-steam-session/README.md

 - `platformType` - A value from [`EAuthTokenPlatformType`](#eauthtokenplatformtype).
 You should set this to the appropriate platform type for your desired usage.
 - `transport` - An `ITransport` instance, if you need to specify a [custom transport](#custom-transports).
-	If omitted, defaults to a `WebApiTransport` instance.
+	If omitted, defaults to a `WebSocketCMTransport` instance for `SteamClient` platform types, and a `WebApiTransport` instance for all other platform types.
 In all likelihood, you don't need to use this.

 Constructs a new `LoginSession` instance.
 Example usage: